SamNiechcial/MySQL-With-Vault/README.md

 Future iterations of this application will use Terraform to automate spinning up the architecture and services.
-## Requirements: Short Term: Automate Service Architecture
+## Requirements - Short Term: Automate Service Architecture
 Learn Terraform, then use it to automate the configuration of the back-end services for other users.
 This will enable other users to easily run and test a "live" application locally, without need to resort to the User Guide.
 ## Next Steps: Terraform
 1. Use Hashicorp documentation to learn how to use Terraform to spin up architecture; MySql 5.7 Server and Client, Consul and Vault - this time with Ubuntu on AWS or Docker.